c4arl0s/RegularExpressions/README.md

 Anchors are a different breed.
 They do not match any character at all.
 Instead, they match a position before, after or between characters.
 They can be used to “anchor” the regex match at a certain position.
 The caret «^» matches the position before the first character in the string.
 Applying «^a» to “abc” matches „a”. «^b» will not match “abc” at all, because the «b» cannot be matched right after the start of the string, matched by «^».
 See below for the inside view of the regex engine.
 ```

+Founded words, in the tail line:

+- between

 #  * [Useful Applications](https://github.com/c4arl0s/RegularExpressions#regular-expression---content)